FlamTeam/flamedisx/docs/source/blocks.rst

 Static attributes
 =================
-`static_attributes` is a tuple of strings of Block attributes that should be exposed in the source.
+`model_attributes` is a tuple of strings of Block attributes that should be exposed in the source.
 Setting one of these attributes in the Source will override their value.

 For example, the :py:class:`~flamedisx.lxe_blocks.energy_spectrum.FixedShapeEnergySpectrum` block has the `energies` and `rates_vs_energy` attributes to specify the the source's discretized energy spectrum.
 The `ERSource` and `NRSource` both use this block, so you can write::